joaogabriel-sg/vite-react-template/README.md

 - `tsconfig.json` — for TypeScript support
 - `vite.config.ts` — for Vite resolution

+## Switch to npm/yarn

+This starter uses pnpm by default, but this choice is yours.
+If you'd like to switch to npm/yarn, follow these steps:

+- Delete the `pnpm-lock.yaml` file.
+- Install the dependencies with npm/yarn.
+- Update the `package.json` scripts to use npm/yarn commands instead of pnpm.
+- Update the CI workflow and Lefthook Git hooks to use npm/yarn commands.

+Remember to follow the project structure and ensure all scripts and configurations are updated accordingly.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more information.